SillyTavern/SillyTavern-Docs/Usage/st-script.md

 Scripts can add custom LLM prompt injections, making it essentially an equivalent of unlimited Author's Notes.

-- `/inject (text)` — inserts any text into the normal LLM prompt for the current chat, requires a unique identifier.
+- `/inject (text)` — inserts any text into the normal LLM prompt for the current chat, and requires a unique identifier.
 Saved to chat metadata.
 - `/listinjects` — shows a list of all prompt injections added by scripts for the current chat in a system message.
 - `/flushinjects` — deletes all prompt injections added by scripts for the current chat.
 - `/note (text)` — sets the Author's Note value for the current chat.
 Saved to chat metadata.
 - `/interval` — sets the Author's Note insertion interval for the current chat.
-- `/depth` — sets the Author's Note insertion depth for in-chat position.
+- `/depth` — sets the Author's Note insertion depth for the in-chat position.
 - `/position`  — sets the Author's Note position for the current chat.

 ### Arguments for `/inject`

 `/inject id=IdGoesHere position=chat depth=4 My prompt injection`

-- `id` — an identifier string or a reference to variable.
-Consequent calls of `/inject` with the same ID will overwrite previous text injection. **Required argument.**
+- `id` — an identifier string or a reference to a variable.
+Consequent calls of `/inject` with the same ID will overwrite the previous text injection. **Required argument.**
 - `position` — sets a position for the injection.
 Default: `after`.
 Possible values:
-  - `after` - after main prompt.
+  - `after`: after the main prompt.
-  - `before` - before main prompt.
+  - `before`: before main prompt.
-  - `chat` - in-chat.
+  - `chat`: in-chat.
-- `depth` —
+- `depth` — sets an injection depth for the in-chat position.
+0 means insertion after the last message, 1 - before the last message, etc. Default: 4.
 - Unnamed argument is a text to be injected.
-Empty string will unset the previous value for the provided identifier.
+An empty string will unset the previous value for the provided identifier.

 ## Access chat messages